SELinuxProject/selinux-notebook/src/xperm_rules.md

 | *if* Statement          | *optional* Statement    | *require* Statement     |
 | ----------------------- | ----------------------- | ----------------------- |
 | No                      | No                      | No                      |

+### Extended Permission Evaluation

+Extended permission rules are evaluated as follows:

+* If no extended permissions are defined, only the resource-level policy is considered.

+* If an extended permission rule is defined, the policy is first evaluated according to the high-level resource policy.
+For example:

+  * If an *allowxperm* rule is defined, extended permissions will only be granted if *allow* is granted to the resource.

+  * If an *auditallowxperm* rule is defined, extended audit permissions will only be granted if *auditallow* is granted to the resource.

+* If any extended permission rule is defined, the resource and operation are fully evaluated according to extended access rules.
+All undefined permissions within the available *xperm_set* will be automatically denied.

 ### *ioctl* Operation Rules